juspay/hyperswitch-docs/features/e-commerce-platform-plugins/saleor-app/setup.md

 7. `description`: [Optional String] A description for the payment
 8. `returnUrl`: [Optional String] The URL to which you want the user to be redirected after the completion of the payment operation (Mandatory Field for Payment Links),
 10. `manualRetryAllowed`: [Optional Boolean] This is used for non Indian payments.
 If true the payment can be retried with same or different payment method which means the confirm call can be made again.
 11. `gatewayReferenceId`: [Optional String] This is used for Indian payments.
 The id refers to the payment gateway reference id which you configured in hypercheckout dashboard.
 It becomes mandatory when multiple instances of the same gateway are configured.
-Sending this id will route the transaction via selected gateway.[Refer](https://docs.juspay.in/resources/docs/common-resources/gateway-reference-id) for more info.
+Sending this id will route the transaction via selected gateway.Refer [here](https://docs.juspay.in/resources/docs/common-resources/gateway-reference-id) for details.

 #### Sample response of Hyperswitch transaction initialize